|Spoiler alert: I not only went, but I even got the T-shirt!|

 |Over Benton Airport.|

-When we arrived over Benton, there were several aircraft slotting themselves into the pattern and about forty aircraft already on the ground.
+When we arrived over Benton, there were several aircraft slotting themselves into the pattern and about forty airplanes already on the ground.
 By flying overhead, we got the lay of the land and allowed the pattern to clear slightly before entering.
-We joined on the 45° leg to the downwind behind a NORDO (no radio) Piper Cub.
+Southeast of the field, we descended and joined on the 45° leg to the downwind behind a NORDO (no radio) Piper Cub.